picocms/picocms.github.io/in-depth/upgrade-pico-21.md

     - /upgrade.html
 ---

+{% include gallery.html gallery='logo' %}

 Pico 2.1 is a minor release - but minor doesn't mean it's not powerful!
 We took over development of the [Pico CMS for Nextcloud][UpgradeNextcloudApp] project and are happy to introduce [API versioning for themes][UpgradeThemes].
 Making Pico simpler, faster, and more flexible than ever before!
 Best of all, it's completely backwards compatible!

+Pico now has an official logo!
+A picture is worth a thousand words and thanks to [@type76][LogoCredits] and his amazing work, we can finally convey Pico's idea of creating websites using a single picture: Stupidly simple and blazing fast, making the web easy!

 If you have a question about one of the new features of Pico 2.1, the upgrade process, or about Pico in general, please check out the ["Getting Help" section][GettingHelp] of the docs and don't be afraid to open a new [Issue][Issues] on GitHub.